The Public-Private Partnership Law Review: United Kingdom

 There has for a long time, however, been a view in the market that institutional money (for example, from pension funds and insurance companies) is a more natural fit for the long-term fixed rate debt that PFI and PPP projects require, and the market has frequently sought to find financing structures that would access the public bond market, through which much institutional money is invested or lent.
 However, certain characteristics of the public bond market impeded this, including that bond proceeds are usually issued as a single lump sum, the passive nature of bond investors and bond market liquidity constraints for low or sub-investment grade projects.

 An increased focus on ESG has also seen green loans and bonds and sustainable financing products develop.
 These are largely a way of identifying loans that support environmental and sustainable development projects, offering access to additional market liquidity for infrastructure projects that offer environmental or sustainability benefits, or both, such as renewable power generation and waste management projects as well as the Thames Tideway Tunnel project.

-Another policy that was established to encourage alternative debt funding is the UK guarantee scheme (scheme), under which the government guarantees debt raised to fund infrastructure projects of national significance that have been unable to raise finance in the financial markets.
-In many respects the scheme resembles the monoline-wrapped bond structure from the financial crisis, in that the government offers a guarantee in return for a fee that enables the project to issue bonds with a UK government credit rating.
+Another policy that was established to encourage alternative debt funding is the UK guarantee scheme (the scheme), under which the government guarantees debt raised to fund infrastructure projects of national significance that have been unable to raise finance in the financial markets.
 A key characteristic of the scheme is that the government acts as a market investor, so that the fee that it charges must be market-based, and it is only able to offer the guarantee in line with normal lender credit assessment procedures.
 As a result, the scheme is only available to fund projects that are inherently bankable according to normal project finance criteria, but that have been unable to find funding in the financial markets because of market dysfunction (or other external factors).
 Ten projects covering different sectors and deal sizes have already benefited from the scheme since its inception, and the government announced in November 2016 that the scheme will continue until at least 2026.
 However, many commentators regard the scheme as unnecessary for the majority of well-structured at or near investment-grade infrastructure projects.

-The UK was one of the pioneers of PPPs and the model has been replicated in numerous other jurisdictions.
-While the PFI/PF2 model is currently out of favour in the UK, the government has stated that it will continue to seek to consider new revenue support models as well as extend the use of existing models.
+While the traditional PFI/PF2 model is currently out of favour in the UK, the government has stated that it will continue to consider new revenue support models as well as extend the use of other existing models.

-In December 2020, the government reported on the results of its consultation on the use of the RAB model for new nuclear power stations and other energy sources.
-The model described in the consultation is similar to the model that was used to finance the Thames Tideway Tunnel project and the consultation response was generally supportive of the use of such model.31 Earlier in the year, the government published its response to its consultation on potential business models for CCUS projects31 following the response to its consultation in August 2020.
+The government has unveiled the Nuclear Energy (Financing) Bill 2021–2022 which provides for the use of the RAB model for new nuclear power stations.30 The model is expected to closely follow the model that was used to finance the Thames Tideway Tunnel project.
+During 2021, the government also published various updates on potential business models for CCUS projects31 following the response to its consultation in August 2020.
 The updated business models provide for the use of the RAB model for the delivery of the transportation and storage components of CCUS as well as CfD-based cost subsidy mechanisms for emitter projects.32

-1 Tom Marshall and Helen Beatty are partners and Sam Cundall is a senior associate and Chloe Njamfa is an associate at Herbert Smith Freehills.
+1 Tom Marshall and Helen Beatty are partners, Sam Cundall is a senior associate and Chloe Njamfa is an associate at Herbert Smith Freehills LLP.

 2 For example, the Channel Tunnel, which opened in 1994, and the QE2 Bridge at Dartford, which opened in 1991.